 All of these productivity constraints are magnified when your employees take longer business trips.
 Most people aren’t used to taking month-long trips on the regular.
 Balancing every aspect of a lengthy trip might be difficult for them.

 Help your employees plan an itinerary so they accomplish the right amount of work during their relocation/business trip.
 If you notice a lack of productivity during these trips, consider hosting a class or giving a presentation to teach your employees how to utilize their time away effectively.
+Some of the biggest cost savings from corporate travel require training and a change of perspective first.

 Dining out in a new city, especially when you are there for an extended stay, can be expensive.
 Some towns have astronomical food prices, especially for well-known restaurants.
 It’s okay to dine out for a treat or when meeting a client, but this should never be the norm on longer business trips.